 |Milk chocolate (1 oz.)||6||1-15|

 |*Due to brewing method, plant variety, brand, etc.

 Source: Everything You Need to Know About Caffeine, by the International Food Information Council Foundation.

+It is typically safe for healthy adults to consume 400 milligrams (mg) of caffeine daily.
 Coffee is the most popular item consumed at breakfast in the United States.
-It is the main dietary source of caffeine for adults, followed by soft drinks, tea and chocolate.
-Soft drinks are the primary source of caffeine for children aged 2 to 17 and have overtaken tea as the second source of caffeine for young and middle-age adults.
+It is the main dietary source of caffeine for adults, followed by soft drinks, tea, and chocolate.
+Soft drinks are the primary source of caffeine for children aged 2 to 16 and have overtaken tea as the second source of caffeine for young and middle-aged adults.

 Over the past 50 years, the average coffee consumption of adults has decreased from 16 gallons to 9 gallons per person annually.
 Recent research shows that almost 90% of adults and male teens, as well as 76% of children consume some caffeine.
-Currently the average amount of caffeine in an adult’s diet is about 200 milligrams (mg) per day.
-A child consumes about one-fourth that amount.
+Currently, the average amount of caffeine in an adult’s diet is about 200 mg per day.
+A child consumes about one-fourth of that amount.

 According to leading medical and scientific experts, caffeine in moderate amounts is safe for most healthy individuals.
 The keys to caffeine intake are moderation and common sense.
 Most healthy adults can enjoy 200-300 mg of caffeine daily without any health problems.
 This is equal to 2 or 3 cups of coffee or up to 60 ounces of caffeinated cola.

 Despite many years of research, caffeine’s effects on health are still unclear.
 Caffeine does not cause any physical harm to most people who consume moderate amounts.